coolcatsnft/papercats-example/chapter-4/README.md

     </div>
   );
 ```

-We’ve added our address and balance variables between square brackets and have done a quick logical test which will then show the `<p>` component if either of these variables are truthy.
+We've added our address and balance variables between square brackets and have done a quick logical test which will then show the `<p>` component if either of these variables are truthy.

 So refreshing our screen, we should get something like this: